Extreme Dialogue supports educators and young people to confront the realities of hate and extremism and how such issues might impact their lives.

 ‘Extreme Dialogue’ is an excellent programme which enables schools to develop the critical thinking skills essential for young people today.
 The high quality resources help teachers to engage in useful and constructive dialogue with students even in a sphere where emotions, opinions and knowledge can be varied.Alan Fraser, Assistant Head Teacher, Cranford Community College

-All content is freely available on the project website in English, German and Hungarian, with the Canadian resources available in French.
+All content is freely available on the project website in English, French, German and Hungarian.

 Latest Education PublicationsClick here for more related ISD Publications